oasci/pitt-biosc1540-2024s/biosc1540/assessments/checkpoints/cadd/index.md

 Please submit the following materials:

--   A PDF of your responses to the questions along with any other images or information you'd like to submit.
+-   (125 points) A PDF of your responses to the questions along with any other images or information you'd like to submit.
--   A finalized `.molmoda` file containing your prepped protein, ligands, pockets, and docking results.
+-   (75 points) A finalized `.molmoda` file containing your prepped protein, ligands, pockets, and docking results.

 ## Background